 The room had a large walk-in closet that was as big as the bathroom.
 There was also a mini bar with reasonable prices for drinks and snacks.
 The room lacked a hairdryer, although I suspect housekeeping would supply one if requested.

 WiFi was free, fast and required no password or login.
 WiFi worked automatically at all of the accommodations and clubhouses at the resort!

-In addition to several lounges and grills, the main dining options at Pinehurst Resort are, the Carolina Dinning Room and the 1895 Grille.
+In addition to several lounges and grills, the main dining options at Pinehurst Resort are, the Carolina Dining Room and the 1895 Grille.
 Each has a buffet breakfast and evening a la carte dinner service.

 The Carolina Room